| Pop Culture: Articles for the Scripps Howard News Service & "Seen, Heard, Said" Why the top-365-songs list isn't a stupid idea

 Film critics dig their own graves with "Angels" review

-Great Robert Altman films you never
+Great Robert Altman films you never heard of

 Famous folk, next week in the arts, show business briefs